 - Evidence of past performance and character

-- Results from either the Scholastic Assessment Test (SAT) or American College Test (ACT)
+- Results from either the SAT Reasoning Test 1 (Old SAT), New SAT (post 3/16) or American College Test (ACT)

 - Recommendations from teachers, counselors and others